This interface allows defining the navigating behavior of the application

 We do not recommend using session variables (global variables) with the same name as the table fields.

-In this case, the variable v_customerid appears in the global variables configuration.
+In this case, the variable v_customerid is displaying in the global variables configuration.

 Global variables configuration Interface.

-- Value : Defines the behavior of the variables, this content is divided in three blocks, they are:
+Defines the behavior of the variables, divided into three blocks, they are:

-- Session : In this option, the variable must be created as a PHP session variable by another application.
+- Session: Defines that the variable must be created as a PHP session variable by another application.

-- POST : Defines that the variable must be passed through the POST method of a HTML form.
+- POST: Defines that the variable must be passed through the POST method of an HTML form.

-- Settings : Does not validate (check) the variable at runtime.
+- Optional: Check it to don’t validate the variable at runtime.